 Affected: IC 8-1-8.5; IC 8-1.5

 Sec.
-6. (a) The commission may allow the utility to recover the utility's lost revenue from the implementation of a demandside management program sponsored or instituted by the utility.
-The calculation of lost revenue must account for the following:
+6. (a) The commission may allow the utility to recover the utility's lost revenue from the implementation of a demand-side management program sponsored or instituted by the utility.

-(1) The impact of free-riders.

-(2) The change in the number of DSM program participants between base rate changes and on the revised estimate of a program specific load impact that result from the utility's measurement and evaluation activities under sections 4 and 5(e) of this rule.

 (b) A utility seeking recovery of lost revenue shall propose for commission review a methodology or process for incorporating a lost revenue recovery mechanism which includes the following:

-(1) The level of free-riders in a DSM program.

-(2) A revised estimate of a DSM program specific load impact resulting from regular utility measurement and evaluation activities.
+Use of net energy savings;

+Incorporation of the utility’s most recent independent EM&V results in the lost revenue calculation;

+Demonstrate that revenue has been lost due to under recovery of authorized fixed costs due to energy efficiency and not made up for by other factors including, but not limited to, load growth;

+Demonstrate that the utility’s proposed lost revenue rate will recover only authorized fixed costs; and

+If the utility uses block rates to determine its lost revenue rate, the tail block shall be the rate from which the fixed cost portion is determined.

+(c) If lost revenue is approved pursuant to this section, lost revenue shall be limited to thirty-six months or the life of the measure, whichever is shorter.

+(d) Load building, load retention, demand response and rate design programs are not eligible for lost revenue.

-(c) The commission may periodically review the need for continued recovery of the lost revenue as a result of a utility's DSM program, and the approval of a lost revenue recovery mechanism shall not constitute approval of specific dollar amount, the prudence or reasonableness of which may be debated in a future proceeding before the commission.
+(e) The commission may periodically review the need for continued recovery of the lost revenue as a result of a utility's DSM program, and the approval of a lost revenue recovery mechanism shall not constitute approval of specific dollar amount, the prudence or reasonableness of which may be debated in a future proceeding before the commission.

 (Indiana Utility Regulatory Commission; 170 IAC 4-8-6; filed Aug 31, 1995, 10:00 a.m.: 19 IR 28; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-